nasa-jpl/open-source-rover/expansion/README.md

 # Expansion Options
-This page describes various, optional, expansion options for the the rover.
+This page describes various, optional, hardware expansions for the the rover.

 ## Mast
-An optional mast can be added to the rover to house a camera, light, screen, environmental sensors or other components.
+A mast can be added to the rover to house a camera, light, screen, environmental sensors or other components.

 This section describes how to build the pan and tilt mast seen below.
 Before you get too far along it is recommended to attach two servos to the PCA board and write some basic code that confirms you can control them.
-Usually the hardest part of this step is getting the channels right.
 This build information covers the mechanical parts of the build, installing the sensors and the code to integrate them is beyond the scope of these instructions.

 ![scount mast](images/mast/scout-mast.jpeg)